thatprakhar/Algorithm-Visualizer/README.md

-# BoilerMake : Algorithm Visualizer
+# sortthis.space : Algorithm Visualizer

 ## Inspiration
 Many students have a clear lack of understanding on how algorithms work